jobe0900/exjobb/graph/README.md

 Traffic signs must add tags on the edge so there is no need to try to figure out which edge or vertex the sign belongs to.

+Edges that somehow are restricted are not included in the LineGraph as possible to travel to, but travel from that edge are allowed.
+This is to make it possible to use LineGraph routing in cooperation to some other technique, so it is possible to get routed somewhere along an edge that has a barrier restriction in the end, which makes the edge unsuitable for travel to.
 ### Exceptions
 `GraphException` is the main public exception to be thrown from this package. `RestrictionsException` and `TopologyException` are thrown when building those classes, but not as exposed externally.